VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 * Create a conference and define characteristics of that conference.
 * Plan the tracks, sessions, and speakers that make up a conference.

-The Contoso Conference Management System will be a multi-tennant, cloud-hosted application.
+The Contoso Conference Management System will be a multi-tenant, cloud-hosted application.
 Business Customers will need to register with the system before they can create and manage their conferences.